LANDLORDS, SAVE 30% ON OUR MOST POPULAR TOOLS THIS HOLIDAY SEASON

 BC’s maximum allowable rent increase

-Effective January 1st, 2024, B.C. landlords can raise rent prices by up to 3.5% for existing tenancies, according to the latest announcement from the province’s Residential Tenancy Branch.
+Effective January 1st, 2025, B.C. landlords can raise rent prices by up to 3% for existing tenancies, according to the latest announcement from the province’s Residential Tenancy Branch.
 This comes amid rapidly rising interest rates, with the province setting the maximum allowable increase guideline well below what was commonly expected.
-Typically, rent increases are tied to the 12-month average inflation rate, which was 5.4% at the time of the announcement, but the province has decided to cap rent increases below this to help provide relief to renters dealing with a high cost of living.
+Typically, rent increases are tied to the 12-month average inflation rate, which was 2.5% at the time of the announcement.

 You can find a graph comparing B.C.’s allowable rent increases from year to year here: